ercius/DuSC_explorer/README.rst

 ===============

-If you installed the source (see above) then you can type ``ncempy_4dgui`` at a terminal r command prompt and the GUI should start
+If you installed the source (see above) then you can type

+``$ ncempy_4dgui``

+at a terminal or command prompt and the GUI should start.

-ALternatively, in python you can run these commands:
+Alternatively, in a python interpreter you can run these commands:

 ``>>> import ncempy_4dgui``

 ``>>> ncempy_4dgui.open_file()``

+to start the GUI.